-The creation of a Social Media Marketing Strategy is not enough to maintain your brand on social media.
+Creating a Social Media Marketing Strategy is not enough to maintain your brand on social media.
 You need to test various components of your strategy.
-For example, you can check the effectiveness of hashtags and if they are not working, toss them out and create new ones until you find what works best for your business.
-Social media is in a state of constant change, what may work today, may not work tomorrow.
+For example, you can check the effectiveness of hashtags, and if they are not working, toss them out and create new ones until you find what works best for your business.
+Social media is in a state of constant change; what may work today may not work tomorrow.
 This is the reason why it is important to stay updated and test various strategies until you find one that will be most effective.
 Test the effectiveness of your post.
-Test the reach of your content, test the engagement of your audience.
+Test the reach of your content, and test the engagement of your audience.

-A Social Media Marketing Strategy is one of the most vital part of a business’s social media.
-For a business looking to go digital navigating the waters of the ever-changing social media can be a challenge.
-Simply posting is not enough to garner followers or maintain the attention of your desired audience.
+A Social Media Marketing Strategy is a vital part of a business’s social media presence.
+For a business looking to go digital, navigating the waters of the ever-changing social media world can be a challenge.
+Simply posting is not enough to garner followers or to maintain their attention.
 You need to provide content that will align with their interests.
-To do this, the development of a Social Media Marketing Strategy becomes necessary.
-Before you create a Social Media Marketing Strategy you need to define your goals.
-Do you want more sales, engagements, leads?
+To do this, developing a Social Media Marketing Strategy becomes necessary.
+Before you create a Social Media Marketing Strategy, you need to define your goals.
+Do you want more sales, engagements, and leads?
 Then you need to understand your audience and who they are.
 Find out what works and what does not by studying your competitors.
 By fully optimizing all of your social media accounts, you build trust and encourage people to like your page.
 Lastly, the content creations should of great quality and should be posted at the optimal time.
 Constant evaluation of your strategy and content will help to improve your brand and your reputation on social media, allowing you to achieve the goals you set out to meet.
-After creating a Social Media Market Strategy, you would have a fair idea the basics of social media marketing and the role a social media marketing strategy plays.
-A bit of advice – stay updated with the new trends!
+After creating a Social Media Market Strategy, stay informed with the trends and be ready to actively improve it.